 “And the nominees for Best Supporting Cocktails are. . .”

 Wait, “Best what?”
-Ok, that’s crazy, but if the Academy asked me who should be nominated for this category, I’d steer them toward this recent article in the New York Times.
+Ok, that’s crazy, but if the Academy asked me who should be nominated for this category, we’d steer them toward this recent article in the New York Times.
 Have a look at some of the Oscar-contender-inspired cocktails and you tell me who should win!

 Jeremy Renner by Leo Robitschek, Eleven Madison Park